RandyParedis/autoplay/README.md

 `autoplay` is a simple `C++` library of a combination of some music composition algorithms.
-The target of this project is to create music software that can automatically generate good melodies in a lovely rhythm with a gentle dynamic.
+The target of this project is to create music software that can automatically generate good melodies in a lovely rhythm with a gentle dynamic, using advanced programming techniques.

 For more information on how this project works, please take a look at the `docs` folder.
 I'm sure you'll find what you're looking for there.